myDRR and allows you to edit your data directly in myDBR. myDBR offers different kind of data editing:

 As the sp_DBR_Film_new is just a normal report we can attach functionality to the parameters: popup for the category and make the director name an autocomplete field.

 The dbr.refresh command at the end of the embedded linked report is returned to the original report causing the refresh and showing the new item.

-Editing a row works similarily to new row creation.
-Only difference being that we will pass the ID for the edited row to the linked report and instead of doing an insert, we will do an update.
+Editing a row works similarly to new row creation.
+The only difference is that we will pass the ID for the edited row to the linked report and instead of doing an insert, we will do an update.

 select 'dbr.report', 'sp_DBR_Film_upd', '[Edit]', 'popup', 'inFilm_id=film_id', 'inTitle<=Title', 'inDescription<=Description', 'inRelease_year<=Year', 'inCategory_id<=category_id', 'inDirector<=Director', 'inDirector_id<=director_id'; select f.title as 'Title', f.description as 'Description', f.release_year as 'Year', c.name as 'Category', d.Name as 'Director', 'Edit', 'Del', f.film_id, f.category_id, f.director_id from mydata.film f join mydata.category c on c.category_id = f.category_id join mydata.directors d on f.director_id = d.director_id order by f.film_id;

-When user clicks on the 'Edit' link, the values are passed into the popup and user can change them:
+When the user clicks on the 'Edit' link, the values are passed into the popup and the user can change them: